nemith/dotfiles/README.md

  * Host Specific scripts" The script under .bashrc.d/host/$HOSTNAME.bash where HOSTNAME is equal to the lower case version of `hostname -s`
  * General post-scripts: All executable scripts under .bashrc.d/post/*.bash (sorted alphabetically)

+vim
+---
+Vim curently uses pathogen and submodules for all plugins.
+This means you must init all the submodules after cloning

+    git submodule foreach git submodule init
+    git submodule foreach git submodule update

+To update the submodules/plugins:

+    git submodule foreach git pull